dispetx/pdpi/README.md

 ```

 It is probably true that any nonsense can be made formal truth.
 One can come up
-with any number of arbitrary axioms and definitions and formalise anything.
+with any number of arbitrary axioms and definitions and formalize anything.
 As
 long as nobody finds a contradiction, the theory is considered or believed to
 be consistent or true.
 Before machine-proof-checkers like Coq it was very hard
 to be sure about formal reasoning.
 Formal reasoning is a tricky thing, where it